Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVpnClientRevokedCertificate.md

 ## SYNTAX

 ```
-Get-AzureRmVpnClientRevokedCertificate [-VpnClientRevokedCertificateName <String>]
+Get-AzVpnClientRevokedCertificate [-VpnClientRevokedCertificateName <String>]
  -VirtualNetworkGatewayName <String> -ResourceGroupName <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmVpnClientRevokedCertificate** cmdlet returns information about the client-revocation certificates assigned to a virtual network gateway.
+The **Get-AzVpnClientRevokedCertificate** cmdlet returns information about the client-revocation certificates assigned to a virtual network gateway.
 Client-revocation certificates prevent client computers from using the specified certificate for authentication.
-**Get-AzureRmVpnClientRevokedCertificate** enables you to return information about all the client-revocation certificates on the gateway or, by using the *VpnClientRevokedCertificateName* parameter, to get information about a single certificate.
+**Get-AzVpnClientRevokedCertificate** enables you to return information about all the client-revocation certificates on the gateway or, by using the *VpnClientRevokedCertificateName* parameter, to get information about a single certificate.

 ## EXAMPLES

 ### Example 1: Get information about all client-revocation certificates
 ```
-PS C:\>Get-AzureRmVpnClientRevokedCertificate -VirtualNetworkGatewayName "ContosoVirtualNetworkGateway" -ResourceGroupName "ContosoResourceGroup"
+PS C:\>Get-AzVpnClientRevokedCertificate -VirtualNetworkGatewayName "ContosoVirtualNetworkGateway" -ResourceGroupName "ContosoResourceGroup"
 ```

 This command gets information about all the client-revocation certificates associated with the virtual network gateway named ContosoVirtualNetworkGateway.

 ### Example 2: Get information about specific client-revocation certificates
 ```
-PS C:\>Get-AzureRmVpnClientRevokedCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup" -VpnClientRevokedCertificateName "ContosoRevokedClientCertificate"
+PS C:\>Get-AzVpnClientRevokedCertificate -VirtualNetworkGatewayName "ContosoVirtualNetwork" -ResourceGroupName "ContosoResourceGroup" -VpnClientRevokedCertificateName "ContosoRevokedClientCertificate"
 ```

 This command is a variation of the command shown in Example 1.